Covid vaccine and blood cancer

 The booster programme aims to extend the protection that people with healthy immune systems have already gained from their first and second doses.
-Most people will be offered the Pfizer or Moderna vaccines, because these have been shown to be effective when used as a booster dose.
+Most people will be offered the Pfizer or Moderna vaccines (a half dose in the case of Moderna), because these have been shown to be effective when used as a booster dose.
 AstraZeneca vaccines are also allowed to be used as booster doses if required.

 The same priority groups that were used for the vaccine roll-out will be used for the booster programme, with added flexibility on timing to make sure that people get their booster six months after their second dose.
 So the groups now offered a booster include:

 - Anyone 'clinically extremely vulnerable' or 'clinically vulnerable' who doesn't have immunosuppression (because anyone with immunosuppression should be given a third primary dose instead - see above).